jieter/leaflet.layerscontrol-minimap/README.md

 # Leaflet Layers control with minimaps

 Displays minimaps in a layers control.
+Works with Leaflet 0.6.4.

 ## API